mbookham7/mb-crdb-cdc-dlgen2-synapse/README.md

 ## Step 1: Prepare Your Variables

-To standardise the code in further steps a number of variables should be set.
+To standardize the code in further steps a number of variables should be set.

 ```
 loc1="uksouth"